Tinkerforge/doc/en/source/Hardware/Bricklets/Energy_Monitor.rst

 are connected to the Energy Monitor Bricklet have a ratio.

 The current clamps that we sell are 5A:1V and 30A:1V, while the voltage transformer delivers about 12V without load and 230V input.
+The voltage is higher than specified (9V) since no current is flowing while connected to the Bricklet.
 We measured an exact ratio of 19.23V:1V.

 The Bricklet has a default current ratio of 30 and a default voltage ratio of 19.23.
 You can change the ratios in Brick Viewer: